zargony/appserver/README.md

 To run applications, you need to initialize a server directory first.
 To do so, create an empty directory and run `appserver init` in it.

-    mkdir /opt/webapps
+    $ mkdir /var/webapps
-    cd /var/webapps
+    $ cd /var/webapps
-    appserver init
+    $ appserver init

 A server directory holds configuration files and applications in subdirectories.
-You can customize things by editing the `appserver.yml` configuration.
-Every other file/directory is updated automatically and should not be modified manually.
+You can customize things by editing the `appserver.yml` configuration. **Any other file/directory is updated automatically and should not be modified manually.**

-Modify your system's Monit configuration (`/etc/monit/monitrc`) to include the generated `monitrc` at the bottom and reload Monit.
+Modify your system's Monit configuration (e.g. `/etc/monit/monitrc` on Ubuntu) to include the generated `monitrc` at the bottom and reload Monit.

+*/etc/monit/monitrc:*

+    ⋮
+    include /var/webapps/monitrc

-Modify your system's Nginx configuration (`/etc/nginx/nginx.conf`) to include the generated `nginx.conf` inside a `http` statement and reload Nginx.
+Modify your system's Nginx configuration (e.g. `/etc/nginx/nginx.conf` on Ubuntu) to include the generated `nginx.conf` **inside a `http` statement** and reload Nginx.

+*/etc/nginx/nginx.conf:*

+    ⋮
+    http {
+      ⋮
+      include /var/www/nginx.conf;
+    }
+    ⋮

 Deploying an application
 ------------------------